+44 7973 490150

 Sam has lent her voice to an audio book, you can hear her here:

-You can see Sam in action in 600 Seconds with Sam on YouTube
+You can see her in action in 600 Seconds with Sam on YouTube

-Sam is an Associate Member of the Professional Speaking Association, a member of The National Autistic Society, The Pathological Demand Avoidance (PDA) Society and winner of a Dyslexia Award 2017.
+Sam is a member of The National Autistic Society, The Pathological Demand Avoidance (PDA) Society and winner of a Dyslexia Award 2017.

 On the left: Sally Joyner handing Sam her Learning Support of the Year award in 2017, and on the right: Sam handing The Educator award to Jo Goff in 2016.

 Sam has been teaching groups of children at several local schools how to speak in public, build their confidence and find their voice.
 In particular the students chosen for the programs are the quieter ones, or the children who are regarded as disruptive or difficult, as they need to find their voice and understand the rules of communication more than anyone.